ion-ize/discord-welcome-bot/README.md

 On our server we use this bot in tandom with the MEE6 bot that runs the actual verification process.
 This should work with any other verification bot as long as there is a role added to a user as part of the verification that you specify in an environment variable.
 This bot does not process verifications on its own.

 # Intents
-Go to the Discord Developer Portal and select your bot.
+Go to the [Discord Developer Portal](https://discord.com/developers/applications) and select your bot.
 Now move to the bot tab and scroll down.
-There you should see Priveledged Gateway Intents.
-Enable the Members intent.
-Enable Members Intent
+There you should see ```Priveledged Gateway Intents```.
+Enable all of the intents listed.

-# Easy: How to install the welcome-bot on a home computer:
+# Easy: How to install the hole-welcome-bot on a home computer:
 Make sure that you've installed Python 3.6 or higher before beginning this.

 # Linux